siddhartha-gadgil/introduction-algebraic-topology-2020/content/details.md

 Details of the _Team_ will be posted as they become clear.
 There may be a _Team_ created automatically for each course with the registered students or
 I may create this manually.
 Those auditing should contact me, but __after__ you see updates here saying that a _Team_ has been created.

+I would encourage using the Teams chat when it is set up to ask questions whenever needed.
+I have also set up a [gitter chat](https://gitter.im/siddhartha-gadgil/introduction-algebraic-topology-2020) channel, which has the advantage of TeX support and not requiring an IISc account, but needs an account in one of Twitter, Github and GitLab to sign in.

-Assignments will also be posted within Microsoft Teams.
+Assignments will be posted here and linked in Microsoft Teams.
+They have to be submitted through Microsoft Teams.

 ##### Timings